dim4o/copyright-tools/README.md

 * If you want to insert the notice at the bottom of the code: just add `--bottom` to the above command (or `-b` option).
 In this case the blank line will be inserted *before* the notice.

 * Suppose you want to remove a notice from existing code, you may run:
-`remove --root "C:/targetDir" --notice "C:/NoticeToRemove.txt"`.
+`remove --root "C:/targetDir" --notice "C:/NoticeToRemove.txt" -e .java`.

 * To replace an old copyright notice with a new one:
-`repalce -r "C:/targetDir" -n "C:/old-notice.txt" -nn "C:/new-notice.txt"`
+`repalce -r "C:/targetDir" -n "C:/old-notice.txt" -nn "C:/new-notice.txt" -e .java`

+* If you want to keep your original files untouched - simply run the above commands with `--output` (or `-o`) option and a path to desired output destination as an argument:
+`insert -r "C:\\targetDir" -n "C:\\Notice.txt" -e .java .gradle -bl -o "C:\\output" -e .java`.